JasraHaja/jasra-projects-portfolio/README.md

 # Jasra's Projects Portfolio 🚀

 Welcome!
-This repository showcases **projects where I integrate technology, automation, and structured problem-solving** to improve **workflow efficiency, cybersecurity, and digital transformation.**
+This repository showcases my work in leveraging automation, cybersecurity, and structured problem-solving to improve workflow efficiency, security, and digital transformation.

-Each project reflects my ability to **analyze systems, optimize processes, and implement technical solutions**—bridging the gap between **engineering, operations, and project execution.**

-With experience in **automation, cybersecurity, and supply chain optimization,** I focus on **creating scalable, structured solutions** that drive **real-world impact.**
+With a background in computer engineering and supply chain optimization, I specialize in creating scalable, structured solutions that drive measurable impact.

 1. 🎮 [VR Application for Ergonomic Training](#VR-Application-for-Ergonomic-Training)